We do a lot of open sights in my company. The Brownells Sight Height Calculator and the Sight Correction Calculator are used regularly.

 We occasionally see AR-15 lowers with one of the trigger guard mounting 'ears' broken off.
-This usually occurs when a customer decides to change their trigger guard or assembly their own lower.

 Thank you for contacting our Chat Team!
 Please visit us again.